Siege of Strasbourg: Siege

 On 11 August, Baden's force put Strasbourg under observation.
 They occupied the nearby town of Schiltigheim, fortified it, and captured the Strasbourg suburb of Königshofen.
 Werder understood the value of capturing the city, and ruled out a lengthy siege of starvation.
 He instead decided on a quicker action, bombarding the fortifications and the civilian population into submission.
 The first shells fell on the city on 14 August.

-Terror bombardment
+Initial bombardment

 On 23 August Werder's siege guns opened fire on the city and caused considerable damage to the city and many of its historical landmarks.
 The Bishop of Strasbourg, Andreas Räss, went to Werder to beg for a ceasefire, and the civilian population suggested paying 100,000 francs to Werder each day he did not bomb the city.
 Uhrich refused to relent, and by 26 August Werder realized he could not keep up such a bombardment with the amount of ammunition he had.
 On 24 August, the Museum of Fine Arts was destroyed by fire, as was the Municipal Library housed in the Gothic former Dominican Church, with its unique collection of medieval manuscripts, rare Renaissance books and ancient Roman artifacts.